skaman82/HW3_tracker/README.md

 • CRITICAL UI: Forecast not readable (maybee add an dark gradient in the background or redesign)<br>
 • UI: animated wave has no function and can be remooved <br>
 • CRITICAL UI: scrolling reveals black borders, while swiping left, forecast elements overflows (only when you start the weather app from the menu)<br>
-• Function: weather not accurtate for my location (16 vs 19 deg)<br>
+• Function: weather not accurtate for my location (16 vs 19 deg/sunny vs raining)<br>
-• UI: Weather data not showing up on the dashboard in the watchface (only cloud icon - see above)<br>
+• UI: Weather data not showing up on the dashboard in the watchface (only cloud icon with a "?" - see above)<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/26.jpg" width="300px"/>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/27.jpg" width="300px"/>